ThoughtWorksInc/kakuma-frontend/doc/adr/0007-slim-template-framework.md

 ## Context

-We require a HTML templating language to speed up development, reduce code duplication and improve readability.
+We require an HTML templating language to speed up development, reduce code duplication and improve readability.
 Jade was originally proposed as it is a popular choice within the industry, and it had been used previously by the team.

 ## Decision